Michael Driscoll (Pennsylvania politician)

-Michael Driscoll is an American politician who serves as a Democratic member of the Philadelphia City Council, representing the 6th district since 2022.
+Michael Joseph Driscoll (born March 20, 1960) is an American politician who serves as a Democratic member of the Philadelphia City Council, representing the 6th district since 2022.
 Prior to that, he served in the Pennsylvania House of Representatives representing the 173rd district.

-Early life
+Early life and education

-Driscoll was born in Philadelphia, Pennsylvania.
+Driscoll was born in the Northeast region of Philadelphia, Pennsylvania on March 20, 1960.
+He attended Cardinal Dougherty High School, graduating in 1978, and received a Bachelor of Arts from La Salle University in 1982.
+He later received a Master of Government Administration from the University of Pennsylvania in 1986 and a Master in Public Administration from the Harvard Kennedy School in 1994.

+Driscoll is of Irish descent and has roots in County Cork, County Mayo, and County Galway in Ireland.

 Political career

 Pennsylvania House of Representatives

 Driscoll served as a member of the Pennsylvania House of Representatives for the 173rd district from 2015 to 2022.
+Prior to being elected, he served as deputy secretary of the Pennsylvania Department of General Services for seven years under Governor Bob Casey.

 Philadelphia City Council

 Driscoll sought a seat on the Philadelphia City Council for the 6th district after Councilman Bobby Henon had been convicted on federal bribery charges.
+Driscoll ran unopposed in the special election to replace Henon.
 He was sworn in on June 10, 2022.
+He also chairs the Transportation and Utilities Committee.

+Personal life

+Driscoll lives in the Torresdale neighborhood of Philadelphia with his wife and children.
+Molly, Katie, Rose, Patrick, and Grace.